nick-fournier/hov-degradation/README.md

 ### Executable
 To run the executable:
 1. Download the file
-2. Create the input and output folders
+2. Create the input and output folders and specify their paths in the `hov_degradation_config.txt` file
 3. Run the executable for:
     1. Erroneous HOV detection on 5-minute traffic data
     2. Degradation analysis on hourly traffic data (requires HOV lane corrections)